rillig/gobco/README.md

 optimize them away, so there is no runtime overhead.

-Gobco only inserts its coverage code around expressions that are syntactically recognizable as boolean expressions, such as comparisons '&&', '||', '!'.
+Gobco only inserts its coverage code around expressions that are syntactically recognizable as boolean expressions, such as comparisons, '&&', '||', '!'.
 When a boolean expression is merely passed around, there is no branch involved, thus nothing to do for branch coverage.